HB 3075-1 : Modifications to Ballot Measure 114

 Chief Sponsor: Representative Kropf

-HB 3075 includes provisions opposed by Ceasefire Oregon:
+HB 3075-1 includes provisions not supported by Ceasefire Oregon:

 - This bill delays implementation of the permitting requirement until July 1, 2026.
 Measure 114 was passed in November 2022.
 The legislature has provided no reason to delay the will of the people and incur death and injury of Oregonians for more than a year.